The business impact of connected workflows

 Can Salesforce create Jira tickets automatically?

-Can Jira updates be shown in Salesforce?
+Can Jira updates show up automatically in Salesforce?

 View posts